Sindurav/CodingInterviews/Akuna Capital Junior Python Developer/README.md

 # Got these problems in HACKERRANK challenge
-#  If you have answers to the question please share with me by mailing jai.s@somaiya.edu and I will update the repo.
+#  If you have answers to the question please share with me by mailing to jai.s@somaiya.edu and I will update the repo.

 - I was given 120 minutes to solve the the following questions.